handletec/simpleauthn/README.md

 fmt.Println(request)
 ```

+# Using ED25519 public/private key

+To sign and verify the token using `ED25519`, replace all occurences of `simpleauth.ES256` with `simpleauthn.ED25519`.
+Both of these assume the JWK key already exists and is of the expected type.

 # Determining algorithm from `public/private` key

 There may come a time when we may not know what public/private key is given, in that case we can use the following approach to determine the algorithm.
 For symetric keys, the default algorithm selected is `HS256`.